Alfresco/docs-alfresco/content-services/latest/admin/troubleshoot.md

 ### Slow response when working with WebDav resources on Microsoft Windows Vista or 7

 There is a known issue where you may experience poor performance when opening a WebDav folder, copying files to or from a WebDav folder, or changing from one folder to another on the WebDav folder.
 This can be caused because when WebClient issues a WebDAV command it checks for a web proxy server.
 If you have Auto-Proxy detection enabled and there isn't a proxy server in the environment between the client and WebDAV resource, WebClient waits for the timeout of Auto-Proxy detection.
 Command completion therefore will take longer due to the wait for the Auto-Proxy detection timeout.

-For more information and a work around see [Slow response working with WebDAV resources on Windows Vista or Windows 7](https://support.microsoft.com/en-us/help/2445570/slow-response-working-with-webdav-resources-on-windows-vista-or-window){:target="_blank"}.

 ## OpenLDAP tips